msurekci/hangman/README.md

 [ESLint air-bnb styles] (https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) - Using air-bnbs style guides.
 Seems to be most common the internet and good starting point for our eco system.

 #### Testing
-[ Enzyme ](https://github.com/airbnb/enzyme) - Testing framework for React
+[ Enzyme ](https://github.com/airbnb/enzyme) - Testing framework for React components

+[jsdom](https://github.com/tmpvar/jsdom) - Required to setup container to test components with Enzyme.

+[Mocha](https://mochajs.org/) - Testing framework used for JavaScript

+[Should](https://shouldjs.github.io/) - Assertion library used for JavaScript

 # Quick Start